.newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

 Table 1 Editor

-• Export Table 1 to Microsoft Suite
+• Export to Microsoft Office

-• Set up Table 1
+• Set up and customise Table 1

 Finger snap icon